What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

-15 High School Internships in Phoenix in 2023
+14 High School Internships in Phoenix in 2024

 What’s Covered:

-15 High School Internships in Phoenix
+14 High School Internships in Phoenix

-3. Summer Institute on Medical Ignorance at the University of Arizona
+1. Summer Institute on Medical Ignorance at the University of Arizona

-Duration: 6 weeks
+Duration: Six weeks

-This paid research fellowship focuses on students from disadvantaged backgrounds, and was designed to supplement and enhance the education that students interested in health receive in the classroom.
+This paid research fellowship focuses on students from disadvantaged backgrounds and was designed to supplement and enhance the education students interested in health receive in the classroom.
 Participants will become familiar with both basic and clinical science, as well as broad research skills, and will have the opportunity to meet and work with visiting scientists and physicians.

 This program is perfect for students who are thinking of studying pre-med in college, as many participants say that it inspired their interest in medicine.
 Some have even returned to the program as medical students!

-7. KEYS Research Internship at the University of Arizona
+2. KEYS Research Internship at the University of Arizona

 This program begins with a weeklong crash course in the basics of scientific research, followed by six weeks of research under the guidance of a University of Arizona faculty member.
 It concludes with a professional presentation at the Research Showcase.
 Your research project will be related to interdisciplinary biosciences, biomedicine, or data science.

-Application deadline: N/A
+Application Deadline: N/A

-11. SCience and ENgineering Experience (SCENE) at Arizona State University
+6. SCience and ENgineering Experience (SCENE) at Arizona State University

-Duration: 7 months (September through April)
+Duration: Seven months (September through April)

 During SCENE, you will spearhead your own research project, which you will carry out under the supervision of a mentor from ASU.
 Your project can be in a variety of STEM fields, including medicine, physics, and sustainable engineering.
 The program culminates in a presentation to the SCENE group and participation in the Arizona Science and Engineering Fair.

+Students will spend between six and 12 hours per week on the program at an ASU science lab, field site, or both.
 Participants have the option to continue working with their mentor after the conclusion of the program.
 Note that you must be at least a rising sophomore to apply.

-Duration: 6 weeks
+Duration: Eight to 18 weeks

-13. Sharlot Hall Museum High School Internship
+9. Sharlot Hall Museum High School Internship

-Application deadline: N/A
+Application Deadline: N/A

 Duration: N/A

-If you think you might want to work in a museum one day, pursue an art-related career more generally, or would simply like to know more about your state’s history, this internship could be a great match for you.
+If you think you might want to work in a museum one day, pursue an art-related career more generally, or simply like to know more about your state’s history, this internship could be a great match for you.

 In addition to learning the ins and outs of museum work, you will also have the opportunity to complete projects related to your academic interests.
-So, if you have ever thought about doing humanities research in college, this program could be a great first step towards reaching that goal!
+So, if you have ever thought about doing humanities research in college, this program could be a great first step toward reaching that goal!

-14. Mayo Clinic Career Advancement, Research, and Education Summer Program (CARES)
+10. Mayo Clinic Career Advancement, Research, and Education Summer Program (CARES)

-Designed for high school students interested in medicine, CARES will familiarize you with the range of career options in healthcare, and will give you firsthand experience in hospitals to show you what your work might one day look like.
-Additionally, during the academic year following the program, you will be matched with a healthcare professional who will act as your mentor to help guide you towards your goals.
+Designed for high school students interested in medicine, CARES will familiarize you with the range of career options in healthcare and will give you firsthand experience in hospitals to show you what your work might one day look like.
+Additionally, during the academic year following the program, you will be matched with a healthcare professional who will act as your mentor to help guide you toward your goals.

-15. AZ Cyber Initiative Internship Program
+11. AZ Cyber Initiative Internship Program

-Application deadline: N/A
+Application Deadline: N/A

 Duration: N/A